Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Generators tend to last for a long time – several years, in fact.
-Buying one is not just an advantage, but a solid investment that you are sure to get tons of use out of.
+Buying a predator generator is not just an advantage, but a solid investment that you are sure to get tons of use out of.
 To say the least, they are worth the money.

 With so many positive outcomes of using a generator, it’s hard to imagine that there would be a downside at all.
 However, there are a few things that could be considered negatives.